 The legal definition of the word fiduciary reads something along these lines: A fiduciary relationship comprises an individual in whom another has placed the utmost trust and confidence to manage and protect property or money.
-In this relationship, one person (the agent) has an obligation to act for another’s (the client’s) benefit.
+In this relationship, one person (the agent) has the duty to act for another’s (the client’s) benefit.
 A fiduciary relationship encompasses the idea of faith and confidence between client and agent and is generally established only when the confidence given by the client is actually accepted by the agent, who can also be a personal advisor.
 Mere respect for another individual’s judgment or general trust in his or her character is ordinarily insufficient for the creation of a fiduciary relationship.
 The duties of an agent in a fiduciary relationship include loyalty and reasonable care of the (client’s) assets within custody.
 All of the fiduciary trustee’s actions are performed for the advantage of the beneficiary.

 People aren’t supposed to become incapacitated before they become very old, right?
 But take a few minutes to think about your reality.
 Do you or your friends know of anyone in your age group that has been in a tragic car accident and needed long-term hospitalization?
 Could that person have been in a coma for a significant amount of time?
-Who handled the bills during that time?
+Who handled the bills and made important decisions during that time?
 Cases like these underscore the importance of setting up legal documents and a fiduciary relationship for these rare but possible scenarios.

 How about an asthma attack or an allergic reaction to a medication?
 Or, sadly, early onset Alzheimer’s disease (EOAD)?
 If you are keeping up with the news, you’ll know that dementia such as Alzheimer’s disease can happen to people as young as their 40’s and 50’s.